-The environmental impacts are classified:
+The environmental impacts are classified as [follows]:

-- Direct or indirect: This depends on whether the company has or has not the responsibility of their direct handling, taking into account the existing legal context, contracts with clients or suppliers, as well as the feasibility on behalf of company to control the impacts. - Major or minor depending on whether handling these impacts is controlled by the Environmental Management System.
+- ➤ Direct or indirect: This depends on whether the company has or has not the responsibility of their direct handling, taking into account the existing legal context, contracts with clients or suppliers, as well as the feasibility for the company to control the impacts. - Major or minor depending on whether handling these impacts is controlled by the Environmental Management System.